yungRoz/unix-programs/adventure/README.md

 # Adventure

-These are a couple C programs I wrote to demonstrate familiarity with C programming on UNIX and common file read and write operations.
+These are a couple C programs I wrote to demonstrate familiarity with C programming on UNIX, common file read and write operations, and multithreading.

 ## Overview